 Financial institutions must be aware of cybersecurity’s nature which is a mix of defense, flexibility and assurance.
 Defence calls for direct recognition of cybersecurity breach with an appropriate and timely action.
 Flexibility or resilience is the framework’s ability to reinstate regular operations with minimal damage.
 Assurance is established on incorporating defense and assurance in regular banking operations.
 Having the knowledge if this combination in essential for an effective control system.
 Banks have crucial subcontracting needs for many equipment and services.
 But many banks lack the appropriate protocols and systems to oversee the third-party operations.
 Banks should assume responsibility to keep an eye over such IT partners to guarantee cybersecurity.

 A culture of awareness regarding this menace of cybersecurity must flourish among all.
-The initiatives of regular awareness for consumers are essential to broadcast the principles of conducting secure POS, ATM, internet and mobile banking transactions.
+The initiatives of regular awareness with the help of a cyber security specialist for consumers, are essential to broadcast the principles of conducting secure POS, ATM, internet and mobile banking transactions.
 Sensitivity of cybersecurity must also be instructed to the employees having charge of IT business operations.
 Password sharing and other similar activities must be subject to strict action.
 In addition, keeping people aware of such scams would add to the benefits.

 Cybersecurity is not undistinguished anymore.
 In fact it stands as an epic menace which needs strategic rethinking.
 This is bringing it out of IT store and treating it as rather a separate risk.
 Adopting such approach is critical to safeguard the banking scenario in this digitised era.